sobomax/g729_to_dtmf.ai/README.md

 codecs (such as ITU-T's G.729[ab] for example) while operating on codec data directly, without decoding the audio and then applying MFCC conversion to raw audio data.

+The goal is to build a usable pre-trained ML model and set of simple transformations allowing to process stream of G.729 frames and output DTMF codes with minimal latency and maximal accuracy.

 ## Who?